Skidmore approves budget, tax levy

 Poland announced that there were no late water or sewer bills for the council to review.

 Kepka said she had been approached by a citizen concerned about where money from the street tax goes.
-The monies are in a building fund, allowing for future street improvements.
+The monies are in an ever-increasing fund, allowing for future street improvements.

 The city accepted the Newton Hall improvements bid from Jamie Price.

-Letters will be sent to seven properties that have not taken care of weeds.
+Letters will be sent to seven property owners that have not taken care of weeds.
 Poland was instructed to double check the owners of these properties.

-With recent changes in Missouri State law regarding municipal courts, Skidmore approved, after two readings, ordinance 2017-Muncipal Cases, which allows the filing of cases with the Associate Circuit Court of Nodaway County.
+With recent changes in Missouri law regarding municipal courts, the council approved, after two readings, ordinance 2017-Muncipal Cases, which allows the filing of cases with the Associate Circuit Court of Nodaway County.

 Revisions were made to an ordinance concerning the city treasurer and the city procurement policy.
 Both will be brought up at the September meeting.